 Over the past 18 years, we have evolved MSSS into a tailored system with far more analytic power.
 The system is customizable, allowing users to create filters to search visit data for new public health threats, such as Covid-19, and conduct analysis directly within the system.

-The Michigan Syndromic Surveillance Systems receives real-time chief complaint data from over 200 Michigan facilities and analyzes data from over 5 million emergency and urgent care visits annually.
+The Michigan Syndromic Surveillance System receives real-time chief complaint data from over 200 Michigan facilities and analyzes data from over 5 million emergency and urgent care visits annually.
 Altarum also maintains the feeds that share de-identified MSSS data with the CDC’s National Syndromic Surveillance Program, where it is available for additional analysis and monitoring for public health concerns.